Mojang/EducationContent/coding-fun/lesson-14/activity_1.md

 ### ~ tutorialHint
-If you are on a Windows device, try pressing shift and W to sneak in Minecraft.
+Try pressing shift and W to sneak in Minecraft.

 ```ghost